majestic53/dmg/README.md

 ./dmg cartridge.gb
 # To launch with the serial link enabled, run the following command
 ./dmg cartridge.gb --link
-# To launch with the DMG color palette, run the following command
+# To launch with the Gameboy palette, run the following command
-./dmg cartridge.gb --palette dmg
+./dmg cartridge.gb --palette gb
-# To launch with the GBP color palette, run the following command
+# To launch with the Gameboy Pocket palette, run the following command
 ./dmg cartridge.gb --palette gbp
 ```